LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Integrations/conversational-commands.md

 Agents need the following permissions to use Conversational Commands:

 * Agent Permission: `Use enhanced Agent Workspace`

 * Admin Permission: `FaaS-Invocation`.
-We recommend to set up a special admin profile for Agents that are allowed to use Conversational Commands with only the `FaaS-Invocation` permission.
+We recommend to set up a special admin profile for Agents that are allowed to use Conversational Commands with only the `FaaS-Invocation` permission enabled.

 ### Conversational Commands events for Function Invocation

-**Conversational Commands** offers one triggering event:
+Every function is triggerd (or "invoked") via an event. **Conversational Commands** uses one triggering event for all functions:

 #### Conversational Command

-All deployed `lambdas` for that event will be available as Conversational Commands in the Agent Workspace.
+All deployed `lambdas` with this event assigned to them as their triggering event will be available as Conversational Commands in the Agent Workspace.

 ### Step-by-Step implementation guide

 #### Step 1 - Create function

-Create a new function using the Conversational Command event.
+Create a new function using the Conversational Command event as the triggering event.
 The `name` of the function will be displayed as the name of the Conversational Command in the Agent Workspace.

 The `description` will also be shown in the Agent Workspace.
-To give the Agent a hint on how to use the function we recommend to provide the available arguments in square brackets.
-Here is an example for the description of a Conversational Command that sends the transcript of the conversation via email: `[email, subject:optional] - Sends the transcript of the conversation to the provided email address.`
+To give the Agent a hint on how to use the function, we recommend providing the available arguments for the function in square brackets in the description.

+Here is an example for the description of a Conversational Command that sends the transcript of the conversation via email:

+`[email, subject:optional] - Sends the transcript of the conversation to the provided email address.`

 #### Step 2 - Edit the Function

 Adjust the code in the template according to your needs by modifying the function.
 On the right side you can see an example of the payload (in the sidebar, which you might need to open).

-As mentioned above, the function can return either a string or a number.
-The response will be displayed in the Agent Workspace as a message.
+As mentioned above, the function must return either a string or a number.
+This response will be displayed in the Agent Workspace as a message.
 If the function returns anything else, the Agent will only be shown a generic success message.
-If the `lambda` returns an `Error`, this will be presented to the Agent in as an error message.
+If the `lambda` returns an `Error`, this will be presented to the Agent as an error message.

 #### Step 4 - Deploy the function